qdoanthanh/Robocorp-Level-II/README.md

-# RobotSpareBin intranet robot - starter files
+# RobotSpareBin intranet robot - Order robot

-This robot is the starting point of Robocorp's [Beginners' course](https://robocorp.com/docs/courses/beginners-course).
+This robot is designed for:<br/>

-You can also check out the `robotsparebin-complete` robot for the finished version of the robot.
+    _ Orders robots from RobotSpareBin Industries Inc.<br/>
+    _ Saves the order HTML receipt as a PDF file.<br/>
+    _ Saves the screenshot of the ordered robot.<br/>
+    _ Embeds the screenshot of the robot to the PDF receipt.<br/>
+    _ Creates ZIP archive of the receipts and the images.<br/>

 Click the link below to get to the code: